He’d taken a photograph of his mother the day he left.

 “I don’t have a car yet.”
 She stated flatly, playing his game.

-“Ooooh,” he groaned mockingly, while beaming at her with happiness.
+“Ooooh,” he groaned mockingly, beaming with happiness.
 “You mean I have to drive you around too?”

-Suddenly, he looked excited, and clapped his hands together, “Goodie, goodie.”
-He took a sip of his coffee, not removing his gaze from her, “When do we start?
-Today?”
+He clapped his hands together, “Goodie, goodie.”
+He took a sip of his coffee, not removing his gaze from her, “When do we start?”

-She tried to pay attention to the route he took to learn this city.
-It was a lot bigger than Tupelo.
-After a short time, she gave up.
-Finally, he drove onto a wide highway.
-She wondered at the complex layout of streets.
+After a short time, she gave up trying to remember the streets and highways they drove over.
+He pulled onto a wide highway.
+She wondered at the layout of streets.
 How would she ever remember how to get from one place to another?
-Thinking of driving on these wide highways frightened her.
+Thinking of driving on these multi-laned highways frightened her.
 They took an exit from the highway to Jefferson Avenue, turned right on Lafayette, then suddenly they were there.

 Batresh was nervous.
 “Maybe we should have called first.”
 She stated.

 “Naaaah, come’on, I’ll handle them.”
-He responded.
-She waited for him to come around and open the door for her, as Jerry had always done in Mississippi, but David simply began walking up the side walk to the house.
+She waited for him to come around and open the door for her, as Jerry had always done in Mississippi, but David simply began walking up the sidewalk to the house.
 She opened the car door herself and followed him.
-He rang the bottom doorbell by the time she caught up with him.
+He had rung the bottom doorbell by the time she caught up with him.
 They stood there together.
-This house was painted blue and had an arched doorway.
-David rang the doorbell again.
-She looked around at the yard, she saw evidence of flowers, now brown and dormant.
-She turned and looked behind her at the park.
-It was manicured, although she knew she could not see much in the winter.
-There were clumps of trees, and meandering sidewalks.
-Then, she heard the door of the house open.
+The house was painted bright blue.

 The old woman looked down at the sidewalk, then at David.
 She ignored Batresh.
 “Are you married?” she asked.